Headshot of Dr.Jennifer Bowie

 • Profile

-Dr. Bowie teaches the following courses: Civil Rights and Liberties, Constitutional Law, The American Legal System, SCOTUS and Criminal Procedure, a First Year Seminar on The Rights of the Criminally Accused, and three senior seminars: Judicial Politics and Decision Making, The Notorious RBG: Gender Discrimination and the Courts, and Judicial Behavior.
+Bowie teaches the following courses: Constitutional Law (PLSC 331), Civil Rights and Liberties (PLSC 333), SCOTUS and Criminal Procedure (PLSC 336), and The American Legal System (PLSC 337).
+She also teaches a First-Year Seminar (FYS 100) Rights of the Criminally Accused as well as senior seminars (PLSC 400) Judicial Politics and Decision Making, Gender Discrimination and the Courts, and Judicial Behavior.

-In 2020, Dr. Bowie received the University of Richmond Distinguished Educator Award and the American Political Science Association Law and Courts Section Teaching and Mentoring Award.
+Her teaching, mentoring, and research have been recognized with several awards, including the University of Richmond Distinguished Educator Award (2020), the American Political Science Association Law and Courts Section Teaching and Mentoring Award (2020), the School of Arts & Sciences Outstanding Mentoring Award (2023), and a Provost Fellowship (2022-2023).

 Expand All